Home Pottery Studio Set Up Guide

 Motor

 The motor is the heart of every Pottery Wheel.
-In the early days, wheels ran at a constant speed, but innovations gave us variable motors that allow users to adjust the torque and power.
+In the early days, wheels ran at a constant speed, but innovations led to variable motors that allow users to adjust torque and power.
 Nowadays, wheel power can vary from 1 to 240 RPM with 1/6 to 1 1/12 horsepower.

 For hobbyists, a Wheel with 1/4 horsepower should suffice.
 It can center at least 20 lbs of clay, which is enough for most medium-sized ceramics.
-Professionals who are aiming for a larger scale of production can opt to invest in a Wheel with 1/2 HP that can center up to 50 lbs.
-Potters who are planning to start their own business should have at least 1 HP motor, which can handle anywhere from 50 to 200 lbs!
+Professionals aiming for a larger production scale can opt to invest in a Wheel with 1/2 HP that can center up to 50 lbs.
+Potters planning to start their own business should have at least a 1 HP motor that can handle up to 200 lbs!

 Reversibility

 Left-handed, Right-handed, or Ambidextrous, it shouldn’t matter when potting.
-That’s why manufacturers often have Wheels that are reversible and can go either way.
+That’s why manufacturers often have reversible Wheels that can go either way.
 If you prefer to throw left-handed or both, then you may want to opt for a slightly more expensive reversible Potter’s Wheel.

 Wheel Brands

-Different brands have different specialties, and although Brent wheels are the most popular, other brands can perform just as reliable.
+Different brands have different specialties, and although Brent wheels are the most popular, other brands can perform just as reliably.

-- Brent, for example, is known for manufacturing wheels that are durable and last a long time.
+- Brent, for example, is known for manufacturing durable wheels that last a long time.

-- Speedball is known for aggressively innovating pottery wheels.
+- Speedball is known for its aggressive innovation in pottery wheels.

 - Nedic-Shimpo, on the other hand, is preferred by potters whose studios are inside their houses because of its super-quiet operation.

 It is one of the most significant investments that you’ll make for your Pottery Studio.
-For more in-depth information on choosing a Wheel, this Step by Step Guide can help you select the right Wheel.
+For more in-depth information on choosing a Wheel, this Step-by-Step Guide can help you select the right one.

 Here is a list of popular Wheels Reviewed that will help guide you to the Wheel that fits your Studio and Pottery-making skills.